zutherb/Building-a-full-automated-Fast-Data-Platform/slides/part_last.md

 ### Summary

-- SMACK is a good working Fast Data platform <!-- .element: class="fragment" -->
+- SMACK helps you to build a near realtime Fast Data platform <!-- .element: class="fragment" -->
 - Kafka &amp; Akka can be used for reliable data ingestion <!-- .element: class="fragment" -->
 - Cassandra provides a flexible storage and query options <!-- .element: class="fragment" -->
 - Mesos enables fault-tolerant and elastic distributed systems <!-- .element: class="fragment" -->